-"Test methods: EN 14111 (Titration), EN 16300 (calculated) "Limit value: max.
-120 g lod/100g
+"Test methods: EN 14111 (Titration), EN 16300 (Calculation) " Limit value: max.
+120 g iodine/100 g

 The iodine number is a measurement for the content of unsaturated fatty acids in fats and oils and hence also in biodiesel.
 The iodine value varies with the type of feedstock used.
 It is either measured by titration or calculation from the fatty acid profile which is determined by gas chromatography according to EN 14103.
 The result is indicated in g iodine /100 g biodiesel.
 As unsaturated fatty acids are more sensitive to oxidation, biodiesel with a high iodine value is less stable against oxidation than more saturated FAME.
 The iodine value of biodiesel is therefore regarded as an additional stability parameter.
 Based on experience with rapeseed oil methyl ester, the maximum is specified at 120 g iodine/ 100 g in EN 14214.
-The iodine value can be set corresponding to the specifications by mixing various FAME.
+When using typical raw materials in the production of FAME, the iodine value is not exceeded.

-Mono-, di- and triglycerides, free glycerol
+Mono-, di- and triglycerides, free glycerol, total glycerol